Jeetendra Mishra

-Air Marshal Jeetendra Mishra SYSM AVSM VSM is an air officer of the Indian Air Force.
-He currently serves as the Air Officer Commanding-in-Chief (AOC-in-C), Western Air Command.
-He assumed the office on 1 January 2025.
-He had served as the Deputy Chief of Integrated Defence Staff (Ops) at Integrated Defence Staff and the 29th Commandant of the Aircraft and Systems Testing Establishment which also houses the Indian Air Force Test Pilot School.
+Air Marshal Jeetendra Mishra, SYSM, AVSM, VSM is a retired air officer of the Indian Air Force.
+He is the CEO of the Shri Ram Janmbhoomi Teerth Kshetra Trust.
+He served as the Air Officer Commanding-in-Chief, Western Air Command.
+He previously served as the Deputy Chief of Integrated Defence Staff (Ops), prior to that he was Deputy Chief of Integrated Defence Staff (Doctrine, Organisation and Training) at the Integrated Defence Staff.

 Early life and education

-Jeetendra Mishra is an alumnus of National Defence Academy, Pune.
-He also attended Air Command and Staff College, Air University and The Royal College of Defence Studies.
+Mishra is an alumnus of the National Defence Academy, Khadakwasla and the Air Force Academy, Dundigal.
+He is also an alumnus of the Air Force Test Pilots School, the Air Command and Staff College, Montgomery, Alabama and the Royal College of Defence Studies, United Kingdom.